 Perhaps the most spectacular of London’s windmills – and the only really good one north of the Thames – is Abraham’s Mill, in Upminster – a fine white-painted, four-storey wooden smock mill.
 Built in 1803, it drove its first owner into bankruptcy, and was later struck by lightning; but it kept working until 1934.
 It’s now owned by the council and looked after by the Friends of Upminster Windmill, who open it to the public on summer weekends.

 Shirley’s Mill in Croydon is the latest of London’s extant mills; it was built in 1854, replacing an earlier mill that had burnt down.
 It may well have been the last large windmill ever built in Surrey and is a full five storeys tall.
 A sign of the times is the way the machinery was adapted to enable the mill to be run by steam power, as an alternative to using the sails.
 This handsome mill is open for guided tours on the first Sunday of the month from June to October – it also participates in London Open House, in September.

 Meanwhile, I can’t resist adding London’s latest adventure in wind power to this article – the Strata building in Elephant and Castle, which has three huge wind turbines fitted at the top of the building (quickly nicknamed ‘the Razor’ by irreverent Londoners).
 The jury is out on the effectiveness of the turbines – they will only meet 8 percent of the building’s energy needs – but at least, being as high up as they are, they shouldn’t have any trouble catching the wind!

 London’s mills are in different nooks and crannies of the city, but it is well worth a detour to check them out.
-If you plan to do so, it may be worth choosing a very central hotel like Hotel 41 – a boutique luxury hotel near Victoria station.

 A guest post by Andrea Kirkby.